 Making your own pet food is a good start.
 Also, make sure to buy toys and accessories that are plastic-free and very durable.
 Composting waste when appropriate is recommended, as is ensuring your pet is trained to be less destructive.

-Here are a few ways to help your pets reduce their carbon pawprints and limit the waste that ends up in your trash can.
+Here are a few ways to help your pets reduce their carbon pawprints and create a zero waste pet routine.

 Make Your Pet’s Food